ANGELICA LISK-HANN - ROLE MODEL & AMBASSADOR

 Mention a few of your favorite Black Canadian Leaders, Artists and Role Models?

 Lincoln Alexander was one of my best friends Fathers very dear friend and I had the opportunity to speak to him at their wedding.
 That 5-minute talk meant a lot to me.
 He was a great man.
 Michelle Jean is also someone who I respect and showed all of us that being a female and being of color that we can do whatever we desire to if we educate ourselves, work hard and stay the course.

 Grant Fuhr for breaking the barrier in sports & Clement Virgo, Lawrence Hill for their Art.

 Dream Warriors, Maestro Fresh Wes, Drake, Socrates, Cardinal, Choclair, Debbie Cox, Tamia, Wade O Brown, Carlos Morgan, Carl Thomas, I could go on and on...
 I love them all!!

 What’s your understanding of Black History in Canada?

 Black History in Canada?
 There is so much of it, but what do we learn in Canadian school?
-Well when I was little it was American History.
+Well, when I was little it was American History.
 Ask a black American who Michelle Jean is?
 I feel like the word History doesn't always mean 200 years ago.
-Although all of it is important, and has moulded who we all are today.
-But I see a whole new breed of folks coming up now that i believe are going to make more history for the world to see.
-Canada is my home, and I have travelled half way around the world and back and am always proud and happy of my people, my Country and my heritage!!
+Although all of it is important and has molded who we all are today.
+But I see a whole new breed of folks coming up now that I believe are going to make more history for the world to see.
+Canada is my home, and I have traveled halfway around the world and back and am always proud and happy of my people, my Country, and my heritage!!